mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 # Definitions

 To make sure we're all on the same page with the concepts that we're going to discuss, I want to start with a few definitions.
-The only pre-requirement for now is that each of the routes of the application will be lazy-loaded, this is just for simplicity, it's not restriction of the algorithms that we're going to apply.
+The only pre-requirement for now is that each of the routes of the application will be lazy-loaded unless specified otherwise.
+This is just for simplicity, it's not a restriction of the algorithms that we're going to apply.
 Let's suppose we have the following page:

 ![]()